koriym/Koriym.NullObject/README.md

 ```
 ## On the fly

-It is also possible to create a null object by simply adding a `Null` postfix to the interface by registering autoloader, If this doesn't sound too wild to you.
+It is also possible to create a null object by simply adding a `Null` suffix to the interface by registering autoloader, If this doesn't sound too wild to you.

 ```php
 $loader = require __DIR__ . '/vendor/koriym/null-object/autoload.php';